StephenJudeD/ser_upload_deep_learning_llm/README.md

 -   Model 1: CNN + Bidirectional LSTM + Bidirectional GRU with Attention

-    -   Final Accuracy: 0.9650
+    -   Final Accuracy: 0.96
-    -   Final Validation Accuracy: 0.9085
+    -   Final Validation Accuracy: 0.90
     -   Final Loss: 0.0957
     -   Final Validation Loss: 0.3040
     -   Evaluation: This model excels in capturing both spatial and temporal features, making it highly effective for complex emotional patterns in speech.
 The attention mechanism enhances its ability to focus on significant features, resulting in high accuracy and validation performance.
--   Model 2: CNN Only

-    -   Final Accuracy: 0.9727
-    -   Final Validation Accuracy: 0.8793
-    -   Final Loss: 0.0761
-    -   Final Validation Loss: 0.4433
-    -   Evaluation: The CNN-only model achieves high accuracy, indicating effective feature extraction.
-However, its lower validation accuracy suggests it may not generalize as well to unseen data, making it suitable for simpler datasets or tasks.
 -   Model 3: CNN + Bidirectional LSTM

-    -   Final Accuracy: 0.9751
+    -   Final Accuracy: 0.95
-    -   Final Validation Accuracy: 0.9036
+    -   Final Validation Accuracy: 0.90
     -   Final Loss: 0.0703
     -   Final Validation Loss: 0.3388
     -   Evaluation: This model effectively combines CNNs with LSTMs, capturing both spatial and temporal features.
 It shows strong validation accuracy, indicating good generalization.
 The absence of GRUs and attention may limit its performance on more complex datasets compared to Model 1.
--   Model 4: CNN + GRU

-    -   Final Accuracy: 0.9714
-    -   Final Validation Accuracy: 0.9012
-    -   Final Loss: 0.0817
-    -   Final Validation Loss: 0.3441
-    -   Evaluation: The CNN + GRU model performs well, with validation accuracy similar to Model 3.
-However, it lacks the attention mechanism, which may limit its ability to focus on important features in the data.
-This model is effective for datasets where GRUs can capture the necessary temporal dynamics.
 -   Model 5: CNN + Multi-Head Attention + Bidirectional LSTM + Bidirectional GRU

-    -   Final Accuracy: 0.9757
+    -   Final Accuracy: 0.93
-    -   Final Validation Accuracy: 0.8980
+    -   Final Validation Accuracy: 0.89
     -   Final Loss: 0.0666
     -   Final Validation Loss: 0.3886
     -   Evaluation: This model incorporates multi-head attention, allowing it to focus on multiple aspects of the input sequence simultaneously.
 While it achieves high accuracy, its validation accuracy is slightly lower than Model 3, suggesting a potential risk of overfitting.
 It is best suited for complex datasets where attention can significantly enhance performance.